10-Q 1 form10-q.htm

 EFFECT OF RECENTLY ISSUED PRONOUNCEMENTS

-We discuss the effect of recently issued pronouncements in Note 7 of the accompanying condensed consolidated financial statements.
+We discuss the effect of recently issued pronouncements in Note 7 of the condensed consolidated financial statements, included elsewhere in this Report.

 Item 4.
 Controls and Procedures.